p-sira/ellippy/docs/source/index.rst

 ----

-**EllipPy** is an elliptic integral library, powered by Rust.
-All functions support `numpy` and parallelization.
+**EllipPy** is an elliptic integral library for Python, powered by Rust.
+All functions support numpy and parallelization.
 EllipPy features high accuracy and performance.
-For more details on testing and benchmarks, please refer to `Ellip <https://github.com/p-sira/ellip>`_.
+For more details on testing and benchmarks, please refer to [Ellip](https://github.com/p-sira/ellip).

 Quick Start
 -----------